Latin America: Climate

+As part of the Hadley model of atmospheric circulation, the equator is characterised by the ascending branches of separate meridional cells, driven by intense insolation.
+The vertical convection draws in air from the surrounding atmosphere, known as the trade winds.
+As these inward flows of air converge they reduce horizontal wind speed, and as they rise, they form precipitation.
+The vertical convection also results in a net export of heat and freshwater from the lower atmosphere into the troposphere.

+The Great American Interchange was an important late Cenozoic paleozoogeographic biotic interchange event in which land and freshwater fauna migrated from North America to South America via Central America and vice versa, as the volcanic Isthmus of Panama rose up from the sea floor, forming a land bridge between the previously separated continents.
+Although earlier dispersals had occurred, probably over water, the migration accelerated dramatically about 2.7 million years (Ma) ago during the Piacenzian age.
+It resulted from the joining of the Neotropic (roughly South American) and Nearctic (roughly North American) biogeographic realms to definitively form the Americas.

 Environment

 The environment of Latin America has been changed by human use in the expanding of agriculture, new agricultural technologies, including the Green Revolution, extraction of minerals, growth of cities, and redirection of rivers by the construction of dams for irrigation, drinking water, and hydroelectric power.
-In the twentieth century, there is a growing movement to protect nature and many governments have sought recognition of natural sites by the UNESCO World Heritage Sites.
+In the twenty-first century, there is a growing movement to protect nature, and many governments have sought recognition of natural sites by the UNESCO World Heritage Sites.
 Brazil, Mexico, and Peru currently have the greatest number of natural sites.

 Sumidero Canyon, located in Chiapas, Mexico.

 Glaucous macaw (behind hyacinth macaw) and other macaws.
 Macaws are long-tailed, often colorful New World parrots.